agamswaroop619/hpcs/README.md

    Nycodo essentially lightens our work by it's great UI design that helps us to control our sensors with ease.

-Code of all avaiable sensors has been checked and complied
+Code of all avaiable sensors has been checked and complied.